-3.8 Host-Port Interface (HPI)
+3.7 Host-Port Interface (HPI)

-The 5502 HPI provides an interface to a host with the following features:
+The 5501 HPI provides an 8-bit parallel interface (multiplexed mode) to a host with the following features:

-- 16-bit host address bus and 16-bit host data bus (non-multiplexed mode only) - Multiplexed and non-multiplexed modes - Host access to on-chip DARAM (excluding CPU memory-mapped registers) - 16-bit address register with autoincrement capability for faster transfers - Multiple address/data strobes provide a glueless interface to a variety of hosts - HRDY signal for handshaking with host
+- Host access to on-chip DARAM (excluding CPU memory-mapped registers) - 16-bit address register with autoincrement capability for faster transfers - Multiple address/data strobes provide a glueless interface to a variety of hosts - HRDY signal for handshaking with host

-The 5502 HPI can access the entire DARAM space of the 5502 (excluding memory-mapped CPU registers); however, it does not have access to external memory of the peripheral I/O space.
+The 5501 HPI can access the entire DARAM space of the 5501 (excluding memory-mapped CPU registers); however, it does not have access to external memory of the peripheral I/O space.
 Furthermore, the HPI cannot access internal DARAM space when the device is in reset.
 Note that all accesses made through the HPI are word-addressed.

-No host access should occur when the HPI is placed in IDLE.
-The host cannot wake up the DSP through the DSP_INT bit of the HPIC register when the DSP is in IDLE mode.
+NOTE: No host access should occur when the HPI is placed in IDLE.
+The host cannot wake up the DSP through the DSP\INT bit of the HPIC register when the DSP is in IDLE mode.